Board Members

 President

-has lived in Lacey since 1972, after arriving from a dairy farm in Wisconsin and being stationed at McChord Air Force Base.
-Jon and his wife of 55 years, Janet, have one daughter and two grand-daughters.
-Jon received a BA degree in Government and International Relations from Carleton College in Northfield, Minnesota, a MA in Educational Psychology from Ball State University at RAF Chicksands, England, and a Masters of Social Work from the University of Washington.
-He retired from the Department of Social and Health Services after 27 years and was elected to the Lacey City Council (1991-1999), including terms as Mayor from 1993 through 1996.
-Jon has served on the boards many local private and public organizations, including, the American Legion Post 94, Thurston County MEDIC ONE Council, Lacey Chamber of Commerce, Community Youth Services, and the North Thurston Education Foundation.
-Jon was honored as Thurston County’s Citizen of the Year in 2003, and was named a “Living Legend of Thurston County” in 2010
+Halvorson was born and raised on a dairy farm in Wisconsin.
+After serving in the USAF from 1967-1972, he and his wife Janet have lived in Lacey since 1975.
+They have one daughter and two grand-daughters.
+Jon received a BA degree in Government and International Relations from Carleton College in Northfield, Minnesota, an MA in Educational Psychology from Ball State University at RAF Chicksands, England, and a Masters of Social Work from the University of Washington.
+He and Janet both retired from the WA Department of Social and Health Services.
+Jon was elected to the Lacey City Council (1991-1999),and served as Mayor from 1993 -1996.
+Jon has served on the boards and been president of many private and public organizations, including the Housing Authority of Thurston County, Lacey Planning Commission, Thurston County MEDIC ONE Council, the Capital Area Public Facilities District, Thurston County Parks & Recreation Committee, Olympia Kiwanis Club, Community Youth Services, the North Thurston Education Foundation, Retired Public Employees Council, Chapter 2 and the Sons of Norway, Olympia Hovestad Lodge.
+Jon was honored as Thurston County’s Citizen of the Year in 2003, named a “Living Legend of Thurston County” in 2010 and was inducted into the NTEF Ring of Honor in 2019.

 Cynthia Pratt